-It is possible for someone aged under 18 to be one of the 5 nominated visitors, if the resident, family, and the care home all agree that is appropriate.
+It is possible for someone aged under 18 to be a nominated visitor, if the resident, family, and the care home all agree that is appropriate.
 Any visits involving children should be carefully considered by the family and agreed with the care home in advance of the visit, they (apart from babies and preschool-age children) will also count towards the maximum number allowed for the visit.